nullpsifer/cryptosploit/README.md

 ## Installing

-Cryptosploit can be installed with `pipenv install`.
+Cryptosploit can be installed with `pipenv install` and then used inside of the resulting virtual environment.
 For Windows, install git and the pyreadline3 package prior to running this command.